• Skip to primary navigation

 • Sear the meat: Add oil to your dutch oven over medium high heat and sear both sides of the chuck roast until nice and golden brown then place on a clean plate and set aside.

 • Develop the flavor: In the same dutch oven, add minced garlic and saute until fragrant add tomato paste and saute for another minute.
 Then, add the red wine and chicken broth (or just chicken broth if you do not want to use wine).
-However, if using red wine, the alcohol will evaporate during the cooking process.

 • Add the chuck roast back to dutch oven and top with sauteed veggies (largely cut carrots, sliced onion, and minced garlic).
 Cover the dutch oven with the lid and place in the preheated oven.
 Allow it to cook until the meat is fork tender.